Bratajit-03/Sentiment-Analyzer/README.md

     ```

 ## Dataset Availability
-The dataset used for training the sentiment analysis model is taken from [Kaggle](https://www.kaggle.com/datasets/niraliivaghani/flipkart-product-customer-reviews-dataset)
+The dataset used for training the model can be downloaded from [Kaggle](https://www.kaggle.com/datasets/niraliivaghani/flipkart-product-customer-reviews-dataset).

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.